 Slack (Instant Messaging)

 While onboarding, it's common for a new employee to use Slack more frequently (especially #ping and DMs).
-They're helpful channels to get unblocked quickly (and to get to know people) so it's encouraged.
+They're helpful channels to get unblocked quickly (and get to know people), so it's encouraged.
 These Slack guidelines should be followed in the long run.

-At any scale, Slack can become a big distraction, so we constrain how we use it.
+Slack can become a big distraction at any scale, so we constrain how we use it.
 We only use Slack if:

 - We want to share something ephemeral like a new feature, a sale, or positive customer feedback3 (via #broadcast or #customer-love).